Chapter 1 Data Manipulation using dplyr

 So here is an example using the year()

-We can keep adding columns like this:
+We can keep adding columns like this, for example, the decade of the birth year:

 We are beginning to see the power of piping.
 Here is a slightly expanded example, where we select the column birth_cohort